All Saints Church, Leigh: The earlier church

 All Saints Chancel (the original church) is recorded in the National Heritage List for England as a designated Grade II* listed building, and is a redundant church in the care of the Churches Conservation Trust.
 It was declared redundant in 1977, and vested in the Trust on 24 October 1978.

 The chancel is entered through a finely moulded thirteenth century doorway which has a hood-mould resting on a human head and a beast's head.
 Inside, on the South wall there is a late thirteenth century window having three stepped lancet lights under one arch.
 On the wall of the chancel are 17th-century texts painted on the walls and framed in designs of clouds and scrolls.
 The inside sill is carried down a sedilia and in the east jamb there is a piscina for washing communion vessels.

-In 1983 the texts were re-lettered in their original style and we can see the similarity to the decoration of the Colossians text in the Church.
+In 1983 the texts were re-lettered in their original style.